 Though you’ll likely use your coffee maker with a built-in grinder on a daily basis, you may want to test the waters with a budget-friendly model before splurging on the premium choices.
 For a reliable coffee maker on a budget, the Black+Decker Mill and Brew Coffee Maker does not disappoint.

 Able to brew up to 12 cups, this model features an integrated blade grinder inside the removable filter, and Sneak-A-Cup technology for sipping before the brewing is finished.
 Its programmable panel allows for easy adjusting between settings for the grind, brew strength, and auto-brew settings.
-It even has a 2-hour timer that keeps track of how long ago the pot was brewed, should you want to make a fresh one.
-It comes with a 5-year warranty should anything break.
+It even has a two-hour timer that keeps track of how long ago the pot was brewed, should you want to make a fresh one.
+It comes with a five-year warranty should anything break.

-Best for Families: Cuisinart SS-GB1 Coffee Center Grind & Brew Plus
+Cuisinart SS-GB1 Coffee Center Grind & Brew Plus

 Price at time of publish: $230